-This function allows manage free and already assigned volumes in a target.
+This function lets manage free and already assigned target volumes and snapshot volumes.

 To assign a volume to the target click a volume with a button "Add".

 Similarly to remove already assigned volume from the target click "Remove".
 In certain circumstances you may need to adjust the LUN of the volume you are about to add.
 Normally, however, the LUN assignment is taken care of for you automatically.
 You should leave the default values.

 The RO option means Read Only, if it is turned on the LUN will be visible as a write protected disk.